someengineering/resoto.com/blog/product-updates/2023/april/index.md

 See the [design doc](https://docs.google.com/document/d/1HZLyJXYiNZ06gdgF4RvyApZy_uf3BhaRnNX45vLgwvg/edit?usp=sharing).
 We are still working on the implementation, but we are hoping to ship this feature in Resoto 3.6 (with maybe a stealth release in Resoto 3.5).

-### Google Cloud Platform Collector
+### Google Cloud Collector

-**The new GCP collector is still in testing and will be released _Soon™_.**
+**The new Google Cloud collector is still in testing and will be released _Soon™_.**

 We are continuing to test the new collector.
-Since this collector will replace the existing GCP collector, we will perform thorough testing before merging its extensive changes.
+Since this collector will replace the existing Google Cloud collector, we will perform thorough testing before merging its extensive changes.
 As such, there is currently no ETA for this feature.